 Image term made up of ten squares.
 7 squares are side by side horizontally, 4 squares are on top of another vertical square named ‘one’ in the center.
 Dotted lines make an arc with the number 3 on each position of squares.

-• According to your method, how many squares will there be in the term in the 10th term?
+• According to your strategy, how many squares will there be in term 10?

 • How do you know how many will be on the left, right and top?

-According to the terms in the previous terms of the pattern, there is always one square less than the term of the term in each of these three places.
+Student 1: "Looking from one term to the next, there is always one square less than the term number in each of these three places."

 • How do you know it's 10 squares, then nine squares twice?

-Note: We notice that the calculations performed are similar.
-However, the different ways of seeing the organization of the squares in the term and the expression of this organization have generated different, but equivalent, pattern rules.
+Note: Even though the calculations performed are similar, the students saw an arrangement of the squares in different ways and as a result they generated different, but equivalent, pattern rules.

-• Can your quick count method (your matching rule) be used to determine how many squares there will be in the term in the 25th term?
+• Can your strategy be used to determine the number of squares that will be in the 25th term?

-Students who explain in words how to determine the value of a term at a distant position (for example, the term at position 10 or position 25 ) in relation to the position of a term, use their matching rule to interpret the relationship.
+Have students explain in words how to determine the value of a distant term (for example, term 10 or 25) in relation to the term number.

-Students may often have difficulty identifying the quantities involved.
-It is important to ask them questions such as the ones presented below to get them to express their pattern rule more clearly and to express the relationship using an equation.
+Some students may have difficulty in identifying the quantities involved.
+It is important to ask them questions such as the ones presented below to get them to express their pattern rule more clearly.

-• How can you determine the number of squares that make up a term given any term number?
+• How can you determine the number of squares for any term number?

 Image term is made up of ten squares.
 One yellow square is found at the center of a 9 square position.
 9 squares are side by side horizontally, 4 squares are on top of another vertical square named ‘one’ at the center.